Posthemorrhagic anemia analysis. Features of posthemorrhagic anemia. Prevention of posthemorrhagic anemia

 • cardiopalmus;

-Different types of internal bleeding can manifest themselves in different ways.
+Different types internal bleeding may manifest themselves in different ways.

-The patient can detect the following manifestations of the disease:
+The patient may find the following manifestations illness:

 • liquefied bloody stools, which may be evidence of a stomach ulcer;